souzajean/Kubernetes/Dia2_KubernetesAPI/README.md

 # Using kubectx
 ## What’s great about Kubernetes is the incredible amount of tools created by the community and available for free.
 Kubectx is a simple tool that provides an easy way to list and change context.

-## Como podemos instalar no Windows e MacOS:
+## Como podemos instalar no Windows e MacOS

 ### Windows (if you have Chocolatey installed):